hyosung11/OSSD/daily-scrum.md

    1. Wondering what Sohee's plans are today.

 11:28 I think I'm done with the course for now.
 Tired and losing focus.

+## 목 20231109 09:33

+1. What did you do yesterday?
+   - [x] 1.
+GitHub Universe
+2. What will you do today?
+   - [x] 1.
+OUtline Lesson 13
+   - [x] 2.
+Complete one section of Lesson 13
+3. What blockers or impediments prevent you from doing your work?
+   1. The kids are off of school, but just left to see the dentist with Uhmma